billwallis/billwallis/README.md

 ---
 I like Maths, coding, and Star Trek – Qapla'!

 I'm a Data person, specialising in SQL and Python.
-A lot of my brain poweris spent thinking about automation, optimisation, appilications structure, and data models.
+A lot of my brain power is spent thinking about automation, optimisation, application structure, and data modelling.

 I'm motivated by "how I do" rather than "what I do".